NixOS/nixpkgs/CONTRIBUTING.md

 ## Code conventions

+### Release notes

+If you removed pkgs or made some major NixOS changes, write about it in the release notes for the next stable release.
+For example `nixos/doc/manual/release-notes/rl-2003.xml`.

 ### File naming and organisation {#sec-organisation}

 Names of files and directories should be in lowercase, with dashes between words — not in camel case.
 For instance, it should be `all-packages.nix`, not `allPackages.nix` or `AllPackages.nix`.